Buddig Anwylini Pughe

-Buddig Anwylini Pughe, (1857-1939) was a professional Welsh artist who travelled extensively in Europe, including Paris, Rome and Venice.
+Buddig Anwylini Pughe (1857-1939) was a professional Welsh artist who travelled extensively in Europe, including Paris, Rome and Venice.
 She was born in Aberdyfi in Gwynedd.

 Personal life

 Buddug Anwylini Pughe was the daughter of the antiquarian scholar and physician John Pughe, also known as Ioan ab Hu Feddyg (1814-1874) and Catherine Samuel.
 Her father published a biography of the bard Eben Fardd.
 He also translated Meddygon Myddfai, the Physicians of Myddfai, published by the Welsh MSS.
 Society in 1864.
 Four of Buddug's brothers were physicians, three of whom - John Eliot Howard (died 1880), Rheinallt Navalaw, Taliesin William Owen (died 1893) - practised at Liverpool, and David Roberts (died 1885), who lived in Montgomeryshire.

 At some point in her life, Buddug became the owner of a pictorial dictionary compiled by her deaf aunt, Elizabeth Pughe (1826-1847).
-This dictionary is evidence of the Pugh family's wish to give their daughter a good education decades ahead of the Elementary Education (Blind and Deaf Children) Act of 1893, which made basic education for deaf children compulsory.
+This dictionary is evidence of the Pugh family's wish to give their daughter a good education decades ahead of the Elementary Education (Blind and Deaf Children) Act 1893, which made basic education for deaf children compulsory.
 According to the archival book plate, Buddug eventually donated this dictionary to the National Library of Wales.